H. D. Shourie: Common Cause (NGO)

 Common Cause has worked towards probity in public life and integrity of institutions and is dedicated to championing public causes.
 Common Cause has worked on issues like the 2G spectrum case, Indian coal allocation scam, Advance healthcare directive, appointment of Lokpal, banning of Professional Blood Donation, etc.

 Family

 His son is Arun Shourie, former Minister for Communications, IT and Disinvestment and one of India's best known journalists.

 Another son is Deepak Shourie, managing director, Discovery Communications India.

 Nalini Singh, TV journalist-anchor and managing director, TV Live India Pvt Ltd.is his daughter.

+Publications

+Mr Shourie compiled and published "The Funniest Jokes in the World", a compilation of jokes and epigrams from all around the world with Penguin Random House India.